andyl/uber_gen/README.md

 ## Action Trees

-UberGen is built on a data abstration called an "Action Tree" (`atree`).
+Atree is built on a data abstration called an "Action Tree" (`atree`).

 ### Atree Actions